 Originally Posted: January 29, 2017

-Readers and friends often asked if they can “chip in” in support of the childhood Lead poisoning prevention advocacy work of the Lead Safe Mama team, – either just to say, “Thank You” – or to help in some small – or big – way (to help with a specific project, to help with the legal defense of this advocacy work, or just to help in general.)
+Readers and friends often ask if they can “chip in” to support the childhood Lead poisoning prevention advocacy work that the Lead Safe Mama, LLC team leads — either just to say, “Thank You,” to offer support big or small toward a specific project, the legal defense of this advocacy work, or just to help in general.

-The work we do here at Lead Safe Mama, LLC has always been a collaborative effort with our readers (with readers helping to direct what we test and write about and also helping to cover the cost of testing and other costs related to this advocacy).
+The work we do here at Lead Safe Mama, LLC has always been a collaborative effort with our readers (who help direct what we test and write about, as well as help cover the cost of testing and other fees related to this advocacy).
 In this respect, we are truly a team and your contributions are always welcome!

 We created this page to help make it easy for readers and friends to “chip in” when they have the ability to do so.
-There is a PayPal button below — but contributions can also be made via GoFundMe, Zelle or Venmo.
-All contributions (via any of these methods) are reported as income to Lead Safe Mama, LLC on our taxes each year.*
+There is a PayPal button below — but contributions can also be made via GoFundMe, Zelle, or Venmo.
+Zelle and Venmo are preferred.
+All contributions (via any of these methods) are reported as business income to Lead Safe Mama, LLC on our taxes each year.*

 If you prefer to send a check you can do that too — address below!